polyaxon/polyaxon/site/docs/intro/builds/building-containers-custom-dockerfile.md

 hubRef: kaniko
 ```

-You can notice that the context value is not pointing to where the repo is being cloned using the git initializer.
+You can notice that the context value is now pointing to where the repo is being cloned using the git initializer.